-This solution guide describes the Dell NFS Storage Solution - High Availability configurations (NSS-HA) with Dell PowerVault MD3460 and MD3060e storage arrays.
-The PowerVault MD3460 and MD3060e are the latest generation high-density storage enclosures that provide up to 60 3.5" drives in 4U of rack space and support 12GBbps SAS connectivity.
-This solution guide presents a comparison between all available NSS-HA offerings so far, and provides performance results for a configuration with a storage system capacity of 360TB.
+This white paper describes the Dell NFS Storage Solution - High Availability configurations (NSS6.0-HA) with Dell PowerEdge 13th generation servers.
+It presents a comparison among all available NSS-HA offerings so far, and provides performance results for a configuration with a storage system providing 480TB of raw capacity.

 The NSS-HA solution described here is designed to enhance the availability of storage service to the HPC cluster by using a pair of Dell PowerEdge servers and PowerVault storage arrays along with Red Hat HA software stack.
-As in previous versions of Dell NSS-HA solution guides, the goal of this solution guide is to improve storage service availability and maintain data integrity in the presence of possible failures or faults and to maximize performance in a failure-free scenario.
+The goal of the solution is to improve storage service availability and maintain data integrity in the presence of possible failures or faults and to optimize performance in a failure-free scenario.